5c0r/live-then-learn/README.md

 - Legal concerns ?
 Perhaps sending an email to me :) .
 The conversation later will be uploaded here, GDPR applied (personal/company information)

 ## Updated 30.05.2020
 - This project is now [Obsidian](https://obsidian.md/) friendly.
-Feel free to open the project and use Obsidian , with the graph view, you can see quite some related stuff :)
+Feel free to open the project and use Obsidian , with the graph view, you can see quite some related stuff :) [Updated: Long time not using Obsidian...]

+- Trying out Anki flashcards to keep some take-aways from books